Towards the Direct Detection of Composite Ultraheavy Dark Matter in Quantum Sensor Arrays: Projected Sensitivities

 A key difference between the point-like and extended cases is how the sensitivity to the interaction strength $\alpha$ degrades with decreasing screening length $\lambda$.
 For a point-like DM particle, the sensitivity to $\alpha$ falls off exponentially due to the exponential screening of the Yukawa force.
 However, this fall off follows a different relationship for an extended DM candidate when its characteristic radius $R$ increases beyond the expected impact parameter $\langle b \rangle \sim 1\,\mrm{cm}$.
 As we argued in \cref{subsec:signal}, the total signal over the array scales as $\mathcal{S} \propto \alpha\lambda^2$ when $R \gtrsim \langle b \rangle$, such that we require $\alpha \propto \lambda^{-2}$ to produce the same SNR.
 Thus, for DM candidates with greater spatial extent than approximately the spacing in a sensor array, the sensitivity drops off only as a power law in $\lambda$ instead of being exponentially suppressed.
 This is an important phenomenological distinction, implying that such extended candidates would be significantly easier to detect compared to point-like DM particles when the screening length of the force is small compared to the inter-sensor spacing.

 Searches for a fifth force that mediates interactions among visible-sector matter are complementary to the projections that we provide in this section.
-If the force is modeled as a Yukawa interaction and if visible-sector matter has a charge-to-mass ratio on the order of $Q_v/M_v = 1\,\mathrm{GeV}$, then the strength of the fifth force should be less than $O(0.1\%)$ of gravity for $\lambda \sim 1\,\mrm{mm}\text{--}1\, \mrm{m}$, where torsion balances are most sensitive~\cite{Salumbides:2013dua}.
+If the force is modeled as a Yukawa interaction and if visible-sector matter has a charge-to-mass ratio on the order of $Q_v/M_v = 1\,\mathrm{GeV}^{-1}$, then the strength of the fifth force should be below $O(0.1\%)$ of gravity for $\lambda \sim 1\,\mrm{mm}\text{--}1\, \mrm{m}$, where torsion balances are most sensitive~\cite{Salumbides:2013dua}.
 If one also assumes a charge-to-mass ratio for the dark sector matter $Q_d/M_d$, then the fifth force limits can be recast as upper limit on the visible-dark interaction strength $\alpha$, which is the parameter that we probe.
 However, for reasonable values of $Q_d/M_d$, the recast limits are not constraining.
+Generically, we may write our coupling $\alpha$ in terms of the visible and dark sector couplings $\alpha_v$ and $\alpha_d$ as

+Mapping to any particular $\alpha_v$ or $\alpha_d$ on which we may already have constraints then requires us to assume a particular model for how the DM can interact with us.